jacqueline-homan/hackingagainstslavery.github.io/README.md

 hackingagainstslavery.github.io
 =====================

-This is the website for hackingagainstslavery.
+This the github for the website for hackingagainstslavery.
 It is inspired by [Hank Quinlan](http://jmcglone.com/guides/github-pages/).

+check it out at [http://hackingagainstslavery.github.io](http://hackingagainstslavery.github.io)